 The lesson learned is great cinema knows no boundaries and the film was helpful to open my eyes to types and styles of films that may be deemed difficult.

 Drawing its plot, particularly from Ueda’s tales “The House in the Thicket” and “The Lust of the White Serpent”, the film is set in Azuchi–Momoyama period Japan (1573–1600).
 Mizoguchi was fascinated and inspired by these fables and the supernatural style from the long-ago stories is powerful and classic.

 A peasant farmer and potter, Genjūrō (Masayuki Mori) leaves his wife and young son behind during the civil war and is seduced by a spirit that threatens his life.
 He finds himself at a Kutsuki mansion in the hopes of selling his pottery.
 The mansion is run by the fabulous Lady Wakasa (Machiko Kyo) who seduces him and requests he marry her.

 But is Lady Wakasa real or a ghost from the past?
 She harbors a horrific secret.

 A subplot involves Genjūrō’s friend, Tōbei (Eitaro Ozawa), who dreams of becoming a great samurai and chases this goal at the unintended expense of his wife.
 He steals the head of a well-known general and is rewarded with shiny armor.
 Eager to tell his wife he instead finds her working at a local brothel.

 The costumes specifically deserve a shout-out.
-Drenched in Japanese drawings and colors they are exquisite to the eye despite Ugetsu being a black and white film.
-The obvious art actually looks better without color adding mystique.
+Drenched in Japanese drawings and colors they are exquisite to the eye despite Ugetsu being a black-and-white film.
+The obvious art looks better without color adding mystique.